Andriyshkoy/VPN/admin_frontend/README.md

 npm run dev
 ```

-Then open the shown URL in the browser and log in with the credentials from your `.env` file.
+Then open the shown URL in the browser and log in using the credentials configured on the server via the `/login` endpoint.